 Line Tool

-Draw straight or curved lines with live previews, customisable styles, and arrowheads.
+Draw straight lines, curved lines, or multi-line closed shapes with live previews and customisable styles.
 Switch between line types on the fly using the quick submenu.

 How to draw lines